-Following this intense period of expansion, the company chose to prioritize efforts in 2023 toward reorganizing and training our production teams and optimizing plant operations.
+Following this intense period of expansion, the company chose to prioritize efforts in 2023 and in 2024 toward reorganizing and training our production teams and optimizing plant operations.
 These efforts aim to ensure sustainable growth while rigorously upholding safety conditions and providing essential employee training on health and safety.